anannar120230450/RubyMinesHomepage/README.md

 # RubyMinesHomepage
-a homepage for a ruby mining company
+### A modern, clean home page for a ruby mining company.